puppetlabs/puppet-docs/source/pe/3.7/install_upgrading_notes.markdown

 1. You will need to create databases for RBAC, activity service, and the node classifier before upgrading.
 Instructions on creating these databases are documented in the web-based installation instructions for both [monolithic](./install_pe_mono.html) and [split](./install_pe_split.html) installs.
 2. You will need to have the [citext extension](http://www.postgresql.org/docs/9.2/static/citext.html) enabled on the RBAC database.

+### `q_database_host` Cannot be an Alt Name For Upgrades to 3.7.0

+PostgreSQL does not support alt names when set to `verify_full`.
+If you are upgrading to 3.7 with an answer file, make sure `q_database_host` is set as the puppet agent certname for the database node and not set as an alt name.

 ### Before Upgrading, Correct Invalid Entries in `autosign.conf`

 Any entries in `/etc/puppetlabs/puppet/autosign.conf` that don't conform to the [autosign requirements](/puppet/3.7/reference/ssl_autosign.html#the-autosignconf-file) will cause the upgrade to fail to configure the PE console.
 Please correct any invalid entries before upgrading to PE 3.7.0.